aughey/cpp_playground/StateMachine.md

 > 10% computation, 90% state maintenance

+## State machines are REALLY challenging to mentally maintain

+- Mental gymnastics to construct the state machine in your head
+- Non-linear - Disconnected transition logic

 ## 98% of state machines are not managed by a SM class

 State variables globed together with member variables or represented by member variables